 Can I use background music in my slideshow?

-Do you have any examples of audio slideshows?
+Do you have any examples past students?

 My source feels uncomfortable being recorded.
 Can they write down their answers to the questions and then read them while I record, so they don’t feel self-conscious about screwing up the wording?